No Oblivion

-No Oblivion is the second studio album by the Welsh rock band No Devotion.
+No Oblivion is the second studio album by the Welsh-American rock band No Devotion.
 It was released on 16 September 2022 through Velocity Records.
 It is the first album from the band to not feature previous members Luke Johnson, Jamie Oliver and Mike Lewis, who all departed the band.
 It is also the first of the band's releases not to be released by Collect Records, which folded after the company severed ties with Martin Shkreli who was revealed to be a silent investor in the label.